giovi321/plaud-unofficial-api/README.md

 | `--dry-run` | off | Print what would be downloaded without writing anything |
 | `--only-ready` | off | Skip recordings that have no AI-generated content yet (no summary, highlights, or transcript) |
 | `--include TYPE` | all text | Content to include.
 Repeatable.
 Choices: `transcript`, `summary`, `highlights`, `recording`.
 Defaults to all text types. |

-> **Note on transcript format:** The `--format` option only affects summary and
-> highlights.
-Transcript is always saved as a separate plain-text `.txt` file.
-> When both summary/highlights and transcript are included, the transcript file
-> uses the extension `.transcript.txt` to avoid name collisions (e.g.
-> `2024-11-03_Meeting.md` + `2024-11-03_Meeting.transcript.txt`).
-> When transcript is the only text content, it is saved as a plain `.txt` file.

 When `--include recording` is specified, the audio file for each recording is downloaded alongside the text export into the same output directory.